 You can’t lock the doors of Walmart, unplug Amazon, best Best Buy, or make them miss Target.

-You can only control what you have the ability to control, and that leaves plenty for you to do.
+You can only control what you can control, leaving plenty for you to do.

 1. Evaluate your store operations.
 Ask yourself what you are doing right and what might be going wrong in your shop.
 Go beyond cleaning and scheduling.
-Evaluate your processes, allocation of labor, training programs, and marketing materials.
-Make a list of at least five things that are working and five that aren't.
+Evaluate your processes, labor allocation, training programs, and marketing materials.
+List at least five things that are working and five that aren't.

 Now be even more honest - think about what a potential customer sees.
-Make a list of five things that you think they might love and five that they won’t.
+List five things that you think they might love and five that they won’t.

 2. Prioritize and decide to change those things that aren’t working first.
 Some of these might be tough, like firing someone you know has to go, having a mammoth clearance sale of dated merchandise, or moving your entire store around and upping your visual merchandising game.
 Now notice how much better you feel.
-Taking action with the purpose of making your business better makes you feel better.
+Taking action to make your business better makes you feel better.